Year 6 Transition

 Lunchtime for all students is 30 minutes but Year 7 always starts the year by going to lunch 10 minutes early.
 This means that you can get to the front of the queue in the food hall.

-When will I find out who my tutor is?
+When will I find out who my mentor is?

 Organising the groups is a very complex job but we hope to let you know at the start of July.